Fabiokleis/fserver-udp/README.md

 ```

 ## Client
-in order to create a client implementation, you must have to send a request message to server containing the file name,
+in order to create a client implementation you must send a request message to server containing the file name, then
 start receiving file chunks from server and send confirmation for each packet.
+After all packets was received,
+now you can reconstruct file and generate sha256 checksum to validate it, if validation succeed you must send
-All needed messages types are described
+a confirmation of the checksum to the server.
+All needed messages types are described in [protobuf file](./messages.proto),
-in [protobuf file](./messages.proto), so every programming languague that has protocol buffers compiler could be a client.
+so every programming languague that has protocol buffers compiler could be a client.

 ## Docker
 to build and test easilly just run: